lawrennd/old_talks/_mlphysical/simulation.md

 \speakernotes{Precise physical laws are predictive of the future.
 Met office super computer uses 1 km grids cells to compute the weather.}

 \notes{We've already reviewed the importance of Newton's laws in forging our view of science: we mentioned the influence [Christiaan Huygens'](https://en.wikipedia.org/wiki/Christiaan_Huygens) work on collisions had on Daniel Bernoulli in forming the kinetic theory of gases.
 These ideas inform many of the physical models we have today around a number of natural phenomena.
 The MET Office supercomputer in Exeter spends its mornings computing the weather across the world, and in its afternoons it's used for climate modelling.
-It uses the same set of principles that Newton and Bernoulli explored for gases.
+It uses the same set of principles that Newton described and Bernoulli explored for gases.
 They are encoded in the Navier-Stokes equations.
-The rules that govern the flow of compressible and incompressible fluids.
+Differential equations that govern the flow of compressible and incompressible fluids.
 As well as predicting our weather, these equations are used in fluid dynamics models to understand the flight of aircraft, the driving characteristics of racing cars and the efficiency of gas turbine engines.

-This broad class of physical models, or 'natural laws' is probably the closest to what Laplace was referring to in the Demon.
+This broad class of physical models, or 'natural laws' is probably the closest to what Laplace was referring to in the demon.
 The search for unifying physical laws that dictate everything we observe around us has gone on.
 Alongside Newton we must mention James Clerk Maxwell, who unified electricity and magnetism in one set of equations that were inspired by the work and ideas of Michael Faraday.
 And still today we look for unifying equations that bring together in a single mathematical model the 'natural laws' we observe.
 One equation that for Laplace would be "all forces that set nature in motion".
 We can think of this as our first time of physical model, a 'precise model' of the known laws of our Universe, a model where we expect that the mapping from the mathematical abstraction to the physical reality is 'exact'.[^exact]

 [^exact]: Unfortunately, I have to use the term 'exact' loosely here!
 For example, most of these laws treat space/time as a continuum.
 But in reality, it is quantised.
 The smallest length we can define is Planck length ($1.61 \times 10^{-35}$), and the the smallest time is Planck time.
-So even in this exact world of Maxwell and Newton there is an abstraction or a discretisation.}
+So even in this exact world of Maxwell and Newton there is an abstraction.}

 \newslide{}